Billericay railway station: History

 There was a goods yard on the 'down' (eastbound) side of the running lines to the north-west of the station, including a goods shed, cattle pens and a crane.
 There was a signal box on the 'up' side to the north-west of the station.
 Goods traffic ceased on 15 June 1967 and the goods shed was demolished soon after.
-The Shenfield to Southend Victoria line was originally electrified using 1.5 kV DC overhead line electrification (OLE) on 31 December 1956.
+The Shenfield to Southend Victoria line was originally electrified using overhead lines at 1.5 kV DC on 31 December 1956.
 This was changed to 6.25 kV AC in November 1960 and to 25 kV AC on 25 January 1979.

 There were two sidings at Ramsden Bellhouse, 2.75 miles east of Billericay station on the 'down' (north) side of the line.
 The sidings closed on 22 August 1960.

-As part of the National Station Improvements scheme, the station underwent improvement works costing around £1.7 million, which were completed in January 2012.
+As part of the National Station Improvements scheme, the station underwent works costing around £1.7 million, which were completed in January 2012.
 These changes have completely altered the aspect of the station from the road side.
 A less changed 'twin' of Billericay station is Buckhurst Hill tube station, another Great Eastern Railway station, which was built in 1892.

 Services

-The station, and all trains serving it, are operated by Greater Anglia.
-The typical off-peak service is three trains per hour between Liverpool Street and Southend Victoria.
-During peak hours additional trains also run between Liverpool Street/Shenfield and Southminster along the Crouch Valley Line.
+Greater Anglia operates the following typical off-peak service in trains per hour: